Rosenthal-type inequalities for linear statistics of Markov chains: Main results

-We assume that the Markov kernel $\MKQ$ is uniformly geometrically ergodic.
-More precisely, we consider the following assumption: \begin{assumption} The Markov kernel $\MKQ$ admits a unique invariant distribution $\pi$.
-Moreover, $\MKQ$ is uniformly geometrically ergodic, i.e., there is $\tmix \in \nset$ such that for all $n \in \nset$, and $z \in \Zset$,
+In what follows, we first consider the setting of a uniformly geometrically ergodic Markov kernel $\MKQ$, before turning to more general ergodicity conditions.
+Specifically, we assume that: \begin{assumption} The Markov kernel $\MKQ$ admits a unique invariant distribution $\pi$.
+Moreover, $\MKQ$ is uniformly geometrically ergodic, i.e., there exists $\tmix \in \nset$ such that for all $n \in \nset$ and $z \in \Zset$,

-\end{assumption} The parameter $\tmix$ used in \Cref{ass: UGE} is often called the \emph{mixing time} of the corresponding Markov chain, see e.g. \cite[Definition~1.3]{paulin2015concentration}.
-The assumption \Cref{ass: UGE} is quite restrictive, but allows us to introduce the key elements of our proof technique without too much technical detail.
-Our goal is to obtain a counterpart of Rosenthal's inequality \eqref{eq: Ros independent Pinelis} for the statistic $\bar{S}_n = \sum_{i=0}^{n-1}\{f(Z_i) - \pi(f)\}$ with a bounded measurable function $f : \Zset \mapsto \rset$, $\infnorm{f} \leq 1$.
-It is well known that under \Cref{ass: UGE} a central limit theorem holds: $\sqrt{n} \bar{S}_n $ converges weakly to a Gaussian distribution with mean zero and variance

-We want to obtain bounds where the leading term (with respect to $n$) is given exactly by $\sigma^{2}_{\pi}(f)$.
-We also aim to obtain a tight dependence on the \emph{mixing time} $\tmix$ in the remaining terms.
-Our proof procedure is based on a martingale representation of $\bar{S}_n$ via the Poisson equation.